-In the past fiscal year the Supervisory Board oversaw and advised the Executive Board in accordance with the duties entrusted to supervisory boards by law, articles of association and rules of internal procedure.
-The Executive Board provided us with written and verbal information about the business situation and development, the current earnings situation, the risk situation, risk management, short- and long-term planning, investments and organizational measures.
-I was in close contact with the Executive Board and was regularly informed about the development of the business situation and important business transactions.
-The Supervisory Board was involved in all important decisions and passed the resolutions required by law, the articles of association and rules of internal procedure.
+In the past fiscal year the Supervisory Board oversaw and advised the Executive Board in accordance with the duties entrusted to supervisory boards by law, the articles of association and rules of internal procedure.
+The Executive Board provided us with written and verbal information about the business situation and development, current profits, current risk factors and risk management, short-term and long-term planning, investments and organizational measures.
+I was in close contact with the Executive Board and received regular information about the development of the business situation and important business transactions.
+The Supervisory Board was involved in all decisions of importance for ZEISS and passed the resolutions required by law, the articles of association and our internal procedures.
 Our decisions were based on the reports and decisions proposed by the Executive Board, which we subjected to in-depth scrutiny.
-The Executive Board and the Supervisory Board have joined forces to ensure ZEISS remains successful.
+The Executive Board and Supervisory Board have joined forces to ensure ZEISS continues to develop successfully.

 Changes to the Executive Board

 Stability and continuity in the management of the company are central concerns of the Supervisory Board.
 At the last Supervisory Board meeting of fiscal year 2018/19, a resolution was passed to arrange a successor for Prof. Dr. Michael Kaschke, who will not extend his appointment as Carl Zeiss AG CEO after it expires in 2020.
 Dr. Karl Lamprecht, currently the Executive Board Member responsible for the ZEISS Semiconductor Manufacturing Technology segment, will become the new President & CEO effective April 1, 2020.
 Dr. Markus Weber has been appointed as the new Member of the Executive Board responsible for the ZEISS Semiconductor Manufacturing Technology segment, effective from October 1, 2019.